geelen/x-gif/README.md

 ## Usage

 **&lt;x-gif&gt;** is a web component for flexible GIF playback.
-Because GIFs are cool, and it's fun to mess around with them.
-Right now it's only defined as a Polymer element, but wrappers for other popular component frameworks are coming.
+Speed them up, slow them down, play them in reverse, synch multiple beats to a rhythm, synch them to audio, whatever you like.

 ```html
 <x-gif src="probably_cats.gif"></x-gif>